liulab-dfci/TRUST4/README.md

 * Simple report

-The default report of TRUST4 is trust_cdr3.out is focus on DNA level.
-We provide a script "trust-simplerep.pl" that can convert the output to amino acids, collapse repeated entries and normalize the frequency.
-The command is
+The last step of generating simple report can be done with the command:

 	perl trust-simplerep.pl trust_cdr3.out > trust_report.out

-The output is a tsv file and columns in the simple report are

-	read_count frequency(proportion of read_count) CDR3_dna CDR3_amino_acids V D J C

-The D gene column is a place holder for now and is always "\*" indicating missing.
-Note that for frequency, the BCR(IG) and TCR(TR) chains are normalized respectively.
 If you are interested in a subset of chains, you can "grep" those from trust_cdr3.out and run trust-simplerep.pl on the subset.

 ### Example